SteveDaulton/tlp-battery-boost/README.md

 ## How It Works

-- Default Mode: Uses TLP's standard battery preservation settings (typically 80% charge limit)
+- **Default Mode:** Uses TLP's standard battery preservation settings (typically 80% charge limit).
-- Full Charge Mode: Temporarily disables charge limits to charge the battery to 100%
+- **Full Charge Mode:** Temporarily disables charge limits to charge the battery to 100%.
-- Authentication: Caches sudo credentials for 10 minutes to avoid repeated password prompts
+- **Authentication:** Caches sudo credentials to avoid repeated password prompts.
-- Status Monitoring: Uses `tlp-stat -b` to display current battery thresholds and charge levels
+- **Status Monitoring:** Uses `tlp-stat -b` to display current battery thresholds and charge levels.

 > For more information about TLP, see [https://linrunner.de/tlp/](https://linrunner.de/tlp/).

 ## Security Notes

-- Your password is only used for initial sudo authentication and is immediately cleared from memory
+- Your password is only used for initial sudo authentication and is immediately cleared.
 - Your password is never written to disk.
 - The sudo session is cleared and privileges are revoked on exit.
-- No network connections are made - everything runs locally
+- No network connections are made - everything runs locally.

 ## Troubleshooting